You can find more information about the Analytics module in the dedicated article.

 The third chart will be able to tell you with a probability of 50%, 70% 85% and 90%, how much work items, you will be able to finish by the deadline.
 The simulation shows you that there is 85% probability that by July 7th, you will finish 121 items.
 If you want to be more certain go to the 95% percentile, where the number of items is 103.

 You may doubt the results if your work items are different in size or some of them are too complex.

 That's why it is so important to keep your cycle time smaller.
 You have to do right-sizing and try finishing work within a certain period of time.
-If a task is too big, break it down into a smaller chunk of work and flow it through the system.
+If a task is too big, break it down into smaller pieces of work and flow it through the system.
 If you do this consistently, the forecast will be more accurate and your process much more predictable.